TWB0109/PDots/README.md

 # spectrwm:
 <img style="box-shadow: 0px 0px 10px #000;" src="./.assets/fakebusy-spectrwm.png">

+    No "death bed" because I lost all my music :(

 # dependencies:
 * [GNU Stow](https://gnu.org/software/stow)
 * [betterlockscreen](https://github.com/pavanjadhaw/betterlockscreen) for the autolock script (But you can edit the script to use your own screen locker)